eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 The frequency and overhead of these interactions vary significantly.
 Public parameters may only need to be distributed once per attestation type, while pre-computation steps might need to be performed for every N presentations.
 Additionally, the impact of these interactions differs depending on scale; e.g., high-volume interactions initiated by thousands of Wallet Units could impose a significant load on PID Providers or Attestation Providers and other network participants.

-**Question**
-Should there be limits on the additional interactions introduced by ZKP schemes?
-Besides system load, what other types of impact can be considered?
-How can this impacts be assessed?
+These interactions shall not result in User tracking or linkability.

-### 4.6 Other desirable properties
+### 4.6 Additional desirable properties from ZKP-based systems
+Beyond the privacy properties of ZKP schemes presented in Section 2, a ZKP-based system may also offer additional security properties.

-A ZKP system may be extendable and updatable to accommodate future advancements in security and performance.
+A ZKP-based system may be extendable and updatable to accommodate future advancements in security and performance.
 For instance, in a zkSNARK-based system, the arithmetic circuits used for proof generation could be replaced or optimized to enhance efficiency or mitigate newly discovered vulnerabilities.
-Similarly, a ZKP system may be agile, allowing adaptability to different cryptographic primitives.
-For example, a solution based on multi-message signatures could support various elliptic curve types, enabling flexibility in deployment across different environments and security requirements.
+Likewise, a ZKP-based system should be agile, allowing adaptability to different cryptographic primitives.
+For example, a solution based on multi-message signatures could support various elliptic curve types, enabling flexible deployment across different environments and security requirements.

-**Question**
-What other desirable properties may/shall a ZKP scheme have?

 ## 5 Additions and changes to the ARF

 ### 5.1 High-Level Requirements to be added to Annex 2

-The following High-Level Requirements will be added to Annex 2 of the ARF v1.11
+The following High-Level Requirements will be added to Annex 2 of the ARF

+#### REQUIREMENT 1
+Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement selective disclosure of an attribute for remote or proximity-based presentation flows.
+Using this scheme, a Wallet Unit SHALL: (i) generate a proof that the revealed attribute(s) is (are) included in a PID or attestation, (ii) generate a proof that the corresponding PID or attestation is within its validity period, (iii) generate a proof that the corresponding PID or attestation has not been revoked, (iv) generate a proof that the corresponding PID or attestation has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID or attestation is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.

+#### REQUIREMENT 2
+Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement proof of personhood for remote presentation flows.
+Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores a PID within its validity period, (ii) generate a proof that the corresponding PID has not been revoked, (iv) generate a proof that the corresponding PID has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.

+#### REQUIREMENT 3
+Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement proof of attestation possession for proximity-based or remote presentation flows.
+Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores a PID or attestation  within its validity period, (ii) generate a proof that the corresponding PID or attestation has not been revoked, (iv) generate a proof that the corresponding PID or attestation has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID or attestation is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.

+#### REQUIREMENT 4
+Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement privacy-preserving binding of an attestation to a PID for proximity-based or remote presentation flows.
+Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores an attestation and a PID and that the attestation includes a specific attribute also present in the PID, (ii) generate a proof that the corresponding PID and attestation have not been revoked, (iii) generate a proof that the corresponding PID and attestation have been issued by an issuer included in a trusted list, (iv) generate a proof that the corresponding PID is bound to a key stored in the WSCD of the Wallet User, and (v) ensure that no other information is generated that could be used to track a User or link their activities.

+#### REQUIREMENT 5
+Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement verifiable pseudonyms.
+Using this scheme, a Wallet Unit SHALL: (i) request the issuance of an attestation that includes a secret attribute unique to the User, without revealing this attribute to the Attestation Provider, (ii) generate an attestation presentation that includes a pseudonym derived from the secret attribute and the Relying Party identifier, and (iii) ensure that no other information is generated that could be used to track a User or link their activities.

+#### REQUIREMENT 6
+A Wallet Solution SHALL ensure that integrated ZKP schemes can be used with the intended presentation flows.

+#### REQUIREMENT 7
+A Wallet Solution SHALL ensure that integrated ZKP schemes do not affect the usability of the intended presentation flows.

+#### REQUIREMENT 8
+A Wallet Solution SHALL ensure that integrated ZKP schemes introduce minimal to the PID or attestation issuance process.

+#### REQUIREMENT 9
+A Wallet Solution SHALL ensure that integrated ZKP schemes do not introduce any additional communication that could be used to track or link User activity.

 ### 5.2 High-Level Requirements to be changed